An explicit construction of Kaleidocycles by elliptic theta functions

 \section{Abstract}

-We consider the configuration space of points on the two-dimensional sphere that satisfy a specific system of quadratic equations.
-We construct periodic orbits in this configuration space using elliptic theta functions and show that they satisfy semi-discrete analogues of mKdV and sine-Gordon equations.
-The configuration space we investigate corresponds to the state space of a linkage mechanism known as the Kaleidocycle, and the constructed orbits describe the characteristic motion of the Kaleidocycle.
-Our approach is founded on the relationship between the deformation of spatial curves and integrable systems, offering an intriguing example where an integrable system generates an orbit in the space of real solutions to polynomial equations defined by geometric constraints.
+We study a configuration space consisting of ordered points on the two-dimensional sphere satisfying a system of quadratic constraints.
+We construct explicit periodic orbits in the configuration space using elliptic theta functions.
+The constructed orbits simultaneously satisfy semi-discrete analogues of the modified KdV and sine-Gordon equations.
+This configuration space arises as the state space of a linkage mechanism called a \emph{Kaleidocycle}, and the constructed orbits describe the characteristic motion of the Kaleidocycle.
+A key consequence of our construction is the proof that Kaleidocycles exist for any number of tetrahedra $k \ge 6$.
+Our approach is founded on the relationship between the deformation of spatial curves and integrable systems.
+The motion of the mechanism is interpreted as a deformation of a closed discrete spatial curve with constant torsion angle.
+This provides an explicit example in which an integrable system is solved to generate periodic orbits in a real solution set of polynomial equations arising from geometric constraints.